TopeAdebayo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to create a symbolic link
+Script to copy all HTML files